Joice Runaida Mugari "Teurairopa" Mujuru

 In March 2021, following a meeting with Auxillia Mnangagwa at Zimbabwe House in Harare, Joice Mujuru announced her resignation from politics.
 She said she wanted to concentrate on raising her family and farming.
 Mujuru also passed her condolences to Mnangagwa over the death of several government ministers due to Covid-19.

-The local media reported that Mujuru received thousands of dollars from prospecting investors from Kenya and the United Arab Emirates.
+The local media, in 2014, reported that Mujuru received thousands of dollars from prospecting investors from Kenya and the United Arab Emirates.
 It was speculated that the foreigners wanted to invest in the mining industry and were made to pay bribes to the vice president.
 There Herald also reported that she also received money from Indian investors who wanted to invest on her family's duty-free shops located at the Harare International Airport.
 She is believed to have received a total of about USD$1 million violating the companies act and the incomes regulations.
 For these reasons, there were calls from the Grace Mugabe allies to probe Mujuru and hand her to the judiciary services for prosecution.
 The allegations were viewed as serious and called for the immediate resignation from office.

 In another case of a growing litany of indiscretions, Vice President Joice Mujuru reportedly abused the power of her office and instructed Zimbabwe Revenue Authority top officials to facilitate the release of trucks carrying illegally imported chickens that were held at Beitbridge Border Post sometime in 2014 without paying duty.
 Zimra was said to be demanding over $4 million in outstanding tax from Harare businessman Mr Yaqub Dawson who sold the firm to VP Mujuru’s nephew Preston Goredema, Christopher Hokonya and Charles Karimazondo in December in 2015.
 Agreement of Sale documents seen by The Herald show that Mr Dawson sold Dawson Enterprises (Pvt) Ltd to DCH Development Consultants (Pvt) Ltd owned by Goredema and Hokonya in December 2015, while the tax evasion charges arise from products imported without duty between March and October 2014.